dkirkby/E4S/audio.md

         note_frequency[equiv] = note_frequency[note]
 ```

 Next, allow the user to specify a sequence of notes as a string.
-For example, the string `'1C1,1C1,1D2,1C2,1F2,1E4'` consists of 6 notes, each specified as `<octave><note><beats>` with note being one of `'A,A#,B,C,C#,D,D#,E,F,F#,G,G#'`.
+For example, the string `'1C1,1C1,1D2,1C2,1F2,1E4'` consists of 6 notes, each specified as `<octave><note><beats>` with note being one of A-G followed by an optional sharp "#" or flat "b".
 For example, `1C2` plays the note C in the first octave for 2 beats and `2F#1` plays the note F# in the second octave for 1 beat.
 Here is a simple note sequencer to accomplish this:
 ```python
 def play_notes(notes, tempo, gap=0.1):
     beat_duration = 60 / tempo